deepanshs/csdmpy/docs/source/examples/1D{1}-datasets/1D{1}-datasets.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following dataset is a :math:`^{13}\mathrm{C}` time domain NMR Bloch decay signal of ethanol.
-Let's load the data file and take a quick look at the data structure.
+Let's load this data file and take a quick look at the data structure.
+We follow the same steps are previous described.

 .. doctest::